Father of the Bride’s opening lines – How to Kick Things Off…

-You’re the first to stand up and speak, and whilst that may sound daunting it does give you the opportunity to run your speech without the backdrop of anything that’s gone before.
-In other words if you were following a drop dead funny speech, then it would be time to get a sweat on, but Father’s of the Bride never have to face that scenario.
+You’re the first to stand up and speak, so your Father of the Bride Speech Opening Lines are key here.
+Whilst that may sound daunting, it does give you the opportunity to run your speech without the backdrop of anything that’s gone before.
+In other words if you were following a drop dead funny speech, then it would be time to get a sweat on, but luckily, Father’s of the Bride have a clean sheet.

-You don’t need to attempt to be a stand up comedian, but you should have something humorous planned for the first introduction paragraph, and that could be based around the venue, where we people have travelled from or a joke directed entirely at yourself.
+Don’t attempt to be a stand up comedian, but you should have something humorous planned for the introduction paragraph.
+This could be based around the venue, where guests have travelled from or a joke directed entirely at yourself.

 The Perfect Start

 The perfect start to your speech should be a relaxed, informal welcome without giving yourself the pressure of making guests laugh from the off.
 Keep your powder dry and settle into the speech.